 [Ed.
-Note: This article was published in February 2019, before the actual Brexit took place and before the Covid-19 outbreak.
+Note: This article was published in February 2019, before Brexit took place and before the Covid-19 outbreak.
 Even though we have chosen not to delete this content yet, please be aware that the information provided is likely not to be relevant anymore]

 Ever since June 2016, when the UK Brexit Referendum set in motion a divorce between the UK and the EU, it has been unclear how – or indeed if – the two sides would eventually agree on the specifics of the split.
 This uncertainty has had a pronounced effect on the British economy in the intervening years, hampering things like import and export activity and depressing property markets nationwide.
 At the same time, the pending separation has also caused the number of EU citizens who come to live and work in the UK to plummet, and Brexit is having a significant impact on the UK job market, as well as on the daily life of many European workers still living and working in the United Kingdom.